luapower/luapower-all/luapower.md

 	lp.installed_packages() -> {package = true}      get installed packages
 	lp.modules(package) -> {module = path}           get a package's modules

-The API is too large for me to describe it all in here, but the functions are well documented in the code, so check that out.
+The API well documented in luapower.lua, so check that out.
 A quick way to explore the capabilities of the library is to try out the command-line interface.

 ## Using dependency info from other platforms